amartinsmg/Alpha/readme.md

 Hello,

-This is a personal project for creating a quadratic function calculator web page, that give input data and shows output data.
+This is a personal project for a web quadratic function calculator, that takes input data and shows output data.

 The page gets the coefficients from the input data and instantiates the QuadraticFunction class.
 Its constructor uses Algebrite, a javascript library for symbolic computation, to calculate the function's roots and vertex coordinates.
 The class uses mathjs, a extensive math library, to calculate the plot points witch are used by Plotly, a data visualization library, to get the plot.